-The Council is considering the default and an alternative HCR for shortspine thornyhead.
-Both HCRs result in large reduction to the ACL when compared to the previous biennium.
-The current management strategy would disproportionally impact the non-trawl sector north of the current shortspine thornyhead management line at 34°27' N. lat.
+The Council adopted the Alternative 2 HCR for shortspine thornyhead as FPA, which results in a reduction to the ACL when compared to the previous biennium.
+This stock is an important component to the commercial fishery sectors.
+Trawl and non-trawl sectors utilize these stocks at different rates.
+The Council adopted modifications to shortspine thornyhead the allocation strategy as their PPA.
+The Amendment 21 allocation structure disproportionally impact the non-trawl sector, notably north of the shortspine thornyhead management line at 34°27' N. lat.
+The revision to the allocation structure would remove the management line and create a coastwide ACL.
 Revisions to the allocation structure would not change existing trawl IFQ apportionments, but could allow for a modest increase to the non-trawl sector, which is managed via trip limits.
+The allocation modifications are expected to improve the stability of the fishery and balance both conservation and needs of fishing communities.